jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 ### Pitch and yaw

 The values of `xPos` and `yPos` are the number of pixels across and up the window from the bottom-left hand corner pixel respectively.
 The inputs to the `glm::lookAt()` function require the camera `front` vector so we need a way of converting from the position of the cursor to a vector.
 To do this we first calculate the yaw and pitch angles.
-Consider {numref}`roll-pitch-yaw-figure` which shows $\tt foward$, $\tt right$ and $\tt up$ camera vectors.
+Consider {numref}`roll-pitch-yaw-figure` which shows $\tt front$, $\tt right$ and $\tt up$ camera vectors.

 ```{figure} /images/07_euler_angles.svg
 :width: 350